Are You Seeing a Horseshoe-shaped Dashboard Warning Light?

 If you’re not comfortable checking your tire pressures or with filling them, the good news is that pretty much every tire store, repair shop or car dealer will fill them for you at no cost.
 Its simple for them to do and they make a friend in the process, meaning more business from you down the road.
 Please drop in on one of them.

 If you are comfortable with checking your tire pressures and adding air, by all means do so.
 But you will first need to know the required tire pressure.
-Look for ajust below where the driver’s door latches.
+Look for a label just below where the driver’s door latches.
 The required pressures will be shown.
 They will match left to right but will likely be a little different front to rear.
 Set the pressure on the pump and trust it.
 It will stop pumping once the proper pressure is reached.
 You may also find yourself using a pump with a built in gauge.
 Trust it as well and be sure to add your spare tire to the routine.

 Each tire valve has a cap that needs to be unscrewed and removed.
 Don’t lose it — it keeps water and dirt out and will keep the valve from developing a leak.